martinmckenna/server-setup/README.md

 [Certbot](https://certbot.eff.org/lets-encrypt/centos6-apache)

-Also set up with autorenewal by putting [this script](scripts/crontab) into `etc/crontab` file on the server Also run `sudo visudo` and appending the [script here](scripts/visudo) to the end of the file, so that the sudo user can run the command without needing a password
+Also set up with autorenewal by putting [this script](scripts/crontab) into `etc/crontab` file on the server.

+Please note that the above will not work without first running `sudo visudo` and appending the [script here](scripts/visudo) to the end of the file, so that the sudo user can run the command without needing a password

 ### Setup up a Mail Server with a Gmail Relay